mamun-devxhub/my-vue-toastification/README.md

 npm i @mdxh/vue-toastification@latest
 ```

-### Create a VueToastification instance
+### Plugin registration

-Create a VueToastification instance (the root store) and pass it to the app as a plugin:
+Create a VueToastification instance and pass it to the app as a plugin:

 ```sh
 import { createApp } from "vue";